 Is Tacoma affordable?

 Yes and no. One of the biggest reasons that people are moving to Tacoma and Pierce County from out of area is because of how affordable Tacoma is compared to many other West Coast cities.
-Demand for housing in our area has increased exponentially over the past 7 years, and we are simply not keeping up with the demand.
-In 2020 home prices in Pierce County increased 15%.
-In 2021 Pierce County home prices increased again by over 17%.
-Pierce County is a seller’s market with very little inventory (.32 months supply in January 2022).
-This has created concerns about affordability in the region.
-As of 2022 the median home price in Pierce County is $515,000.
-The average home price is $566,584.
+Demand for housing in our area has increased exponentially over the past 8 years, and we are simply not keeping up with the demand.
+Right now the median home price in Pierce County is right around $520,000.
+In Tacoma the median home price is closer to $460,000.
+You can see the Pierce County and Tacoma median home price for 2020-2024 in the chart below!

 For more information on how much it costs to live in Tacoma, check out the blog post Tacoma isn’t affordable anymore, here’s why.